syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Dealing-with-Suggestion-Box.md

 ## Opening suggestion box on focus

-Suggestion box can be shown whenever the control receives focus using the `ShowSuggestionsOnFocus` property.
+The suggestion box can be shown whenever the control receives focus using the `ShowSuggestionsOnFocus` property.
 At this time, suggestion list is the complete list of data source.

 {% tabs %}